microsoft/FluidFramework/docs/content/docs/faq.md

 title: Frequently Asked Questions
 ---

 The following are short, sometimes superficial answers to some of the most commonly asked questions about Fluid Framework.

 ## What is Fluid Framework?

 Fluid Framework is a collection of client libraries for building applications with distributed state.
-These libraries allow multiple clients to create and operate on shared, synchronized Distributed Data Structures (DDSes) using coding patterns similar to those used to work with local data.
+These libraries allow multiple clients to create and operate on shared, synchronized distributed data structures (DDSes) using coding patterns similar to those used to work with local data.
 Fluid Framework manages connections to services and keeps all clients in sync so that developers can focus on the client experience.